 Plus, St. Augustine is a compact and incredibly walkable city.
 You can see a ton of what St. Augustine has to offer in even just a short amount of time.
 You’ll spend almost zero time behind the wheel, waiting in traffic, getting lost, or worrying about finding your way around.
 I’d say St. Augustine, Florida is one of the most easily navigable cities I’ve visited.

-Obviously you could always spend more time here, but you definitely won’t feel cheated spending just 1 day in St. Augustine.
+Obviously, you could always spend more time here, but you definitely won’t feel cheated if all you can swing is one day in St. Augustine.

 Why visit St. Augustine, Florida?

-For me, I always wanted to visit St. Augustine, Florida to learn about its history as the “oldest city in the United States.”
-The city was founded in 1565 and has gone through so many transformations.
+For me, I always wanted to visit St. Augustine, Florida to learn more about its history as the “oldest city in the United States.”
+The city was founded in 1565 and has gone through so many transformations since then.

 - History lovers